rhizomedotorg/fullscreen-gif-viewer/README.md

 GIFZoomer - fullscreen-gif-viewer
 =====================

 An app for fullscreen GIF playback.
 GIFs are loaded in the background with an ASCII loading indicator.
+Works with other image formats as well.
 [Live demo](http://archive.rhizome.org/darling-rhizomeseries/jake1.html)

 Setup